sap-tutorials/Tutorials/tutorials/iotae-comp-analyticalodata/iotae-comp-analyticalodata.md

 ## Details
 ### You will learn
 - How to use the SAP API Business Hub to browse IoT AE services
-- How to use Analytical OData Services from SAP IoT Application Enablement
+- How to use Analytical OData Services from SAP Leonardo IoT

 ### Time to Complete
 **30 Min**